 “The industry knows that thermally toughened glass has numerous benefits over annealed and heat-strengthened glass, including better resistance to thermal changes, increased strength and safe breakage characteristics,” said Dr Cave.
 “Steps have been taken to eliminate NiS from the production of float glass, with changes in raw materials, manufacturing methods and processing techniques.
 The heat soaking process, introduced into manufacture by Pilkington in the late 60s, is also now recommended for all glazing installed in critical locations such as barriers or overhead glazing.
 Whilst it is not guaranteed to eliminate NiS inclusions altogether, the likelihood of spontaneous failure due to NiS is significantly reduced when heat soaking has been carried out.

 “But NiS inclusion should never be assumed.
-Of the failed toughened panels examined by GTS in 2013, two thirds had failed due to the presence of NiS inclusions, with the remaining third a combination of impact damage, poor toughening, detrimental interaction with fixtures and non-NiS inclusions.
+Of the failed toughened panels examined by Glass Technology Services in 2013, two thirds had failed due to the presence of NiS inclusions, with the remaining third a combination of impact damage, poor toughening, detrimental interaction with fixtures and non-NiS inclusions.

-“To highlight this, a property management firm recently sent several failed toughened units to GTS for analysis after spontaneous failures had occurred throughout the building.
+“To highlight this, a property management firm recently sent several failed toughened units to the Glass Technology Services laboratory for analysis after spontaneous failures had occurred throughout the building.
 Whilst analysis of the majority of the units identified the presence of NiS inclusions, other units featured impact damage at the failure origin.

 “Ultimately, architects, engineers and specifiers should consider the benefits and drawbacks of all types of glazing before installation and ensure that they adhere to all relevant building regulations and codes of practice.
 Installers should adhere to the specifications and follow best practice to avoid unnecessary breakages.”